 Since I used so many things that I already owned to decorate for the party, I only ended up spending $6 on decorations!
 Some of that is due to my sizable craft stash, but I would venture that you have more Frozen party worthy decorations in your home than you would guess.

 Although I didn’t splurge on actual Frozen party decor, I think we pulled the theme off pretty well.
 What do you think?
-Stay tuned this week to learn more about our Frozen party menu, the simple homemade Frozen favors, and the tutorial for just how I layered the decorations for a Frozen party table.
+Stay tuned this week to learn more about our Frozen party food (including a DIY ice cream birthday cake), the simple homemade Frozen party favors, and the tutorial for just how I layered the decorations for a Frozen party table.

 Famous Ashley Grant says

 Anything that calls for re-purposing stuff that you already had in your home is okay by me!
 Looks like it was a grand event!
 Thanks for sharing 🙂

 Great ideas, thank you!!
 I especially love the window display.
 I will definitely be heading to the dollar store soon.
 My daughters birthday is Dec 20th, so I really need budget party ideas this time of year! 😉

 Hi where did y buy the glitter snowflakes?